Srikanth635/cognitive_robot_abstract_machine/krrood/doc/eql/match.md

 - Use `match_var` as the outermost match because it allows binding domains and returns an expression.
 - Nested `match(...)` can be composed arbitrarily deep following your object graph.
 - `match_var(...)` is syntactic sugar that allows creating a variable with a specific structure pre filtered.
-- if you do not need a specific structure, just use `var()` instead.
+- if you do not need a specific structure, just use `variable()` instead.